top of page

 -

-How are collected penalties from the program being used?Collected penalties will go into the state's General Fund.
+How are collected penalties from the program being used?Collected penalties go into the state's General Fund.

 -